Ashb87/Ms4-island-furniture/README.md

 1. Go back to the S3 dashboard, and click on your bucket.
 2. Click “Create Folder”, call it ‘media’ and confirm with the second “Create Folder” button.
 3. When you are in this folder, click “Upload”, then “Add Files” or “Add Folder”, then “Upload”.

+## Notes

+When I first deployed to Heroku and set the secret key to `SECRET_KEY = os.environ.get('SECRET_KEY', '')` when trying to run the server locally to view the site I would get a message in the terminal telling me I needed to have the secret key in my settings for it to run.
+After speaking with a tutor she noticed that I had my secret key in my settings and advised that I set it as a variable in my gitpod settings instead so I wouldnt need it displayed in my settings.
+So I used the django secret key generator to get a new one, added that to the variables in my gitpod settings and deleted the one out of my `seetings.py` to make sure it wasn't being deployed to my github repository.

 ## Credits